Date published: 23/08/18

-The potential of this field fascinates me, along with other future technologies.
+The potential of this field fascinates me as well as other future technologies.
 One of my personal goals for taking part in this project is to get an insight into the way a working lab operates – so far, I have been able to conduct laboratory procedures that I had only learnt about previously, such as running an SDS PAGE gel.

 About my work

-Artificial binding proteins, invented at Leeds by the McPherson group, are replacing antibodies as they have a number of practical advantages such as stability and batch reproducibility.
+Artificial binding proteins, invented at Leeds by the McPherson group, are replacing antibodies due to their practical advantages such as stability and batch reproducibility.
 Both antibody-based immunosensors and Affimer-based sensors work in bio-fluids, such as blood and urine, with zero sample processing beyond simple dilution in some cases.

 The aims of my work in this project are to produce a number of Affimer (nanocomposite biosensors) that can successful detect an analyte with reproducibility, whilst being quick and efficient.
 First, anti -myoglobin is being tackled as a “model” analyte before we test our biosensors with a host of others.
 This will bring the field closer to developing a commercial sensor that can be used in medical practices as a rapid diagnostic tool.

-As a result of my work on this project, I now feel confident in my understanding of the basics of impedance electrochemistry whilst also founding confidence within myself as a young scientist, that I can be successful.
-It’s one thing to know the theory, another to be able to apply it and diversify your ideas.
+As a result of my work on this project I now feel confident in my understanding of the basics of impedance electrochemistry, whilst also finding confidence within myself as a young scientist and realising that I can be successful.
+It’s one thing to know the theory and another to be able to apply it and diversify your ideas.
 This will allow me to progress successfully, with pinpoint accuracy to develop and innovate future scientific technologies.